metarhia/Docs/content/en/START.md

   host: '0.0.0.0',     // Host ip address or `0.0.0.0` for all network interfaces
   balancer: 8000,      // Balancer port (remove this field to disable balancing)
   protocol: 'http',    // http or https (use http for ws and https for wss)
-  ports: [8001, 8002], // server ports
+  ports: [8001, 8002], // Server ports
-  nagle: false,        // eneble Nagle's algorithm (immediately after the socket is established)
+  nagle: false,        // Enable Nagle's algorithm (immediately after the socket is established)
   timeouts: {
     bind: 2000,        // Try to bind ports
     start: 30000,      // Application server start timeout